 Levels of solving the problem with Citizen Science

 This need of Citizens in Research was explained on the webinar by Dr. Sarah Cook of the University of Warwick who is involved with a project called ‘Pathways’.
 It is a collaborative project by the University of Warwick and Indian Institute of Technology (Bombay) (IIT-B) where the researchers are trying the understand the flow and movement of the pollutants to monitor the water quality.

 This twin investigation between the UK and India would be carried out with the citizens by developing a Tool-kit which would be used by the Citizens to assess the flow and path of the selective pollutants through a waterbody.

 The data hence generated will not only help fix the problem more effectively but it will also help in developing a Tool-kit which could be used in different regions and by different communities as their need

-When the solutions have a revenue generating system it would not only improve the socio-economic status of the locals but also ensure the plan is actively and willingly run by the community.
+When the solutions have a revenue-generating system it would not only improve the socio-economic status of the locals but also ensure the plan is actively and willingly run by the community.

-Written by Riya Dani
+-Reported by Riya Dani